Sassy Squircles - Nannou sketch

 Failures & F*ck-ups...

 …are what we specialize in!
 I think that’s going to be our new motto.
 Learning to do something well requires about 95% failure for 5% success.
 Good thing I’m so dang good at effing-up!
 There’s no better way to find out what works best than to find all the ways that don’t work.
 Let’s all just be glad I do pub furnishings and not brain surgery.
 Along with building up our workshop and equipment, the past year has been spent on making and testing prototype after prototype.
+Our goal has been to create the best quality pieces while keeping them as affordable as possible.
+Accomplishing this while making the business viable (as in, we actually make a living at it) has been a lot tougher than you would imagine.

 Sunshine Coast Mini Maker Faire